 This week, Virginia formally proposed Nutrient Trading Certification Regulations.
 The program will establish a market in phosphorus and nitrogen removal credits.
 Although the program is welcome news, it should be neither earthshattering nor controversial.
 After all, as we noted more than two years ago, a study by the Chesapeake Bay Commission demonstrated that use of nutrient trading would substantially reduce the cost of the Chesapeake Bay restoration project.… More

 The Science Advisory Board has now provided its advice to EPA and the ACOE concerning their proposed rule clarifying the definition of “waters of the United States” under the Clean Water Act.
 In a brief letter that can only worry the National Farm Bureau and embolden those who thought that the EPA/ACOE proposal did not go far enough, the SAB concluded that:

-the available science supports the conclusion that the types of water bodies identified as waters of the United States in the proposed rule exert strong influence on the… More
+the available science supports the conclusion that the types of water bodies identified as waters of the United States in the proposed rule exert strong influence on the physical,… More

 Definitely a Victory For Regulations Over Guidance: EPA Issues Proposed Rule Defining Waters of The United States

 Tthe Supreme Court issued its decision in Rapanos almost 8 years ago and EPA has been struggling ever since to figure out what “waters of the United States” are within the meaning of the Clean Water Act.
 After several failed attempts at guidance, EPA finally acknowledged that this issue is too important and too contentious for guidance – and that it merits formal notice and comment regulation. … More

 The Federal Tail Should Not Wag the Non-Federal Dog: The Sixth Circuit Concludes that the Corps’ Review of Mountaintop Removal Projects Is Limited